 Records must be stored in a location that is known, secure, and stable for the length of time indicated in the Records Retention Schedule.
-Electronic records must be retrievable through Tufts systems, such as shared network drives, and not on personal drives or in email folders where they are inaccessible to others.
+Electronic records must be retrievable through Tufts systems, such as shared network drives or Box, and not on personal drives or in email folders where they are inaccessible to others.
 Develop filing, classification, and/or indexing systems that all members of your office can understand and follow.
 Know the location of all records - paper and electronic.
 Document your records organization system, storage locations, and security procedures in your office's policies and procedures.

 Offices and Work Areas